Milestone reunions 50 and 25 years from graduation

-- Meet with the Development Office to set a roadmap, discuss a fundraising cause and coordinate with the President’s Office for date alternatives.
+- Meet with the DO to set a roadmap, discuss a fundraising cause and coordinate with the President’s Office for date alternatives.

 - Recruit help and get your classmates involved!
-Create an organizing team to make the process more fun, engaging and representative.
+Recruit more classmates as Class Agents to increase representation (ideal number is 1 Class Agent per 50 classmates) and create a reunion organizing team to make the process more fun, engaging and representative.

-- Get your updated class contact list copy from the Development Office, update it with help from your classmates and share any updates with the DO for their database.
+- Get your updated class contact list copy from the DO, update it with help from your classmates and share any updates with the DO for their database.

 - Create a Communication and Time Plan on how you’re going to contact your classmates (social media, letters, e‐mails, or a combination) and when.
-Consult the Development Office for available tools and other ideas.
+Consult the DO for available tools and other ideas.